 British Dictionary definitions for equity (1 of 2)

-British Dictionary definitions for equity (2 of 2)
+British Dictionary definitions for Equity (2 of 2)

-Culture definitions for equity (1 of 2)
+Cultural definitions for equity (1 of 2)

 In real estate, the financial value of someone's property over and above the amount the person owes on mortgages.
 For example, if you buy a house for $100,000, paying $20,000 down and borrowing $80,000, your equity in the house is $20,000.
 As you pay off the principal of the loan, your equity will rise.